-If you’ve tried everything and you still have problems with updating your watch, it’s might be time to reset your Apple Watch.
+If you’ve tried everything and still have problems updating your watch, it might be time to reset your Apple Watch.

 A factory reset returns the wearable to its original state, wiping all data and customized settings, including any credit or debit cards you added for Apple Pay.

 Here’s how to reset your Apple Watch step by step.
 After the reset, pair your watch again and try a fresh update.